mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 ### Lübeck Entsorgungsbetriebe

 Go to the [service provider website](https://insert-it.de/BMSAbfallkalenderLuebeck) and select location.
-Right click iCalendar and copy link adress.
+Right click iCalendar and copy link address.
 Simply insert this URL  and replace the current year with {%Y}.

 ```yaml
 waste_collection_schedule: